reinarrr/logseq-public-docsify/Reach Worship Evening - Holy Spirit Come.md

 		- Shekinah Glory
 - ## Part 2: The Spirit Within Us
 	- ### Scripture Anchor: Romans 8:11
-		- "But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ from the dead will also give life to your mortal bodies through His Spirit who dwells in you."
+		- "But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ from the dead will also give life to your mortal bodies through His Spirit who **dwells in you**."
 	- ### Focus
 		- Acknowledging that the same Holy Spirit that was with Jesus now dwells in us.
-The power that raised Christ is available and active in our lives today.
+		- The power that raised Christ is available and active in our lives today.
+		- ##### **Authority Flows Through Trust, Not Control**
+			- Because the Father trusted the Son, He entrusted Him with all authority.
+			- And because Jesus trusted the Father, He never needed to prove Himself.
+			- When you’re secure in who you’re aligned with, you don’t have to *force* authority—you **carry** it.
+			- That’s why Jesus could speak a word and demons obeyed, storms calmed, bodies healed.
+			- It wasn’t just *what* He said.
+It was *who* He was connected to.
+		- ##### **Why This Matters for Us**
+			- Sometimes we think spiritual authority is about **position**: titles, knowledge, platform, charisma.
+			- ==But the truth is, **authority flows through relationship**—with Jesus, through the Holy Spirit.==
+				- > “Remain in Me, and I will remain in you…” — John 15:4
+				- > “Apart from Me, you can do nothing.”
+			- So if we want to walk in authority and in power, we need to walk in **closeness**.
+			- Obedience, surrender, abiding.
+That’s what unlocks the authority we’ve been given.
 	- ### Key Points
 		- The resurrection power is not distant—it’s indwelling.
 		- The Spirit is not only for anointed leaders, but for all believers.